akash-1536/akash-1536/README.md

 - 🌱 I’m currently learning **GenAI, RAG, React**

-- 🤝 I’m looking for help with *learning about RAG systems**
+- 🤝 I’m looking for help with *learning about Cognitive Architecture for Generative Models**

 - 💬 Ask me about **C++, DSA, LLMs**